(Photo courtesy of Regal Media Group)

 FOR IMMEDIATE RELEASE

-(“Regal Roundtable” trailer courtesy of Regal Media Group)
+(“Regal Roundtable” season two trailer courtesy of Regal Media Group)

 Topics run the gamut from relationships, religion, fashion, sports, entertainment, pop culture, racial issues, politics and more.